hypercube1024/firefly/_docs/firefly-guide.md

 ## Template
 Firefly template is used to rendering HTML pages.
 You can write it in the HTML comments.
 It is compatible for any HTML editor.
-When the Firefly server starts up, the template will be compiled to java byte code, so it has higner performance than the other template languages which interpreted execution.
+When the Firefly server starts up, the template will be compiled to java byte code, so it has higher performance than the other template languages which interpreted execution.

 ### Object navigation